What is anxiety? Anxiety is a mental health disorder that affects millions of people around the globe.

 Apps and other resources can also be a helpful outlet to cope with anxiety, here are ten recommendations for applications on iOS and Android.

-This article should have given you a better understanding of how anxiety works in the every day and how the brain works and reacts to the feelings and emotions of anxiety.
+This article should have given you a better understanding of what is anxiety and how works in the every day.
+It should also answer how the brain works and reacts to the feelings and emotions of anxiety.
 If you have any questions, feel free to leave a comment.